A FACE IN THE CROWD

 There is an anger and prescient tone in A Face in the Crowd, a film that still frightens in its tale of the power of television.
 A Face in the Crowd is just as applicable today, perhaps more so in how this medium can shift hearts and minds for good or ill.

-Arkansas radio reporter Marcia Jeffries (Patricia Neal) scours the countryside for interesting stories for her radio show, "A Face in the Crowd".
-Going to the Tawny Hawk County Jail, she comes upon a Larry Rhodes, whom she quickly dubs 'Lonesome' Rhodes (Andy Griffith).
+Arkansas radio reporter Marcia Jeffries (Patricia Neal) scours the countryside for interesting stories for her radio show, "A Face in the Crowd" and comes upon a Larry Rhodes, whom she quickly dubs 'Lonesome' Rhodes (Andy Griffith).
 His folksy manner, homespun wisdom and guitar-picking gains a cult audience.
 When the local Sheriff continues harassing Rhodes, Lonesome makes a crack about the Sheriff would be better suited to dog catcher than Mayor.
 He even suggests his listeners leave their dogs with him.

 His listeners do, humiliating the Sheriff and delighting both Lonesome and Marcia.
 It isn't long before he moves past Arkansas onto Memphis, where now he goes from radio to television.
 He mocks his sponsor, and despite sales going up the sponsor drops his television show.
 Angry fans picket and burn their mattresses.